Hello, my name is Holly, and I am an addict. I have ordered Lecosho’s Chargrilled Prawns too many times to count in the past five weeks.

 - Shuck fresh corn, char grill, then chill.
 Once chilled, remove from cob, set aside.

 - Sautee Fresno chiles with garlic and shallot.
-Once aromatic, add corn back in, seasoning with Murray River flake salt and freshly ground Tellicherry black pepper.
+Once aromatic, add corn back in, seasoning with Maldon flake salt and freshly ground Tellicherry black pepper.

 - Add just enough heavy cream to cover.
 Simmer over medium-high heat until the cream has reduced, and the corn has absorbed most of the liquid.